Child & Adolescent Mental Health Services

 - Adoption and foster-care issues

-The child's difficulties may provide a glimpse into the dynamics that occur in her/his family system or social environment.
+A child's difficulties may provide a glimpse into the dynamics that occur in her/his family system or social environment.
 Child & Adolescent Therapy does not just treat the child/teen, but works to support the family as a whole.
 The young person's struggles may be rooted in larger systemic issues (or trauma) despite manifesting through individual changes in personality, withdrawal, tantrums, phobias, acting out behaviorally, or changes in academic and social engagement.

 Therapy provides support to the parents to learn more effective parenting strategies and tools, including ways to communicate with and support the health and growth of their child/teen.
 Often additional collateral sessions are held with the other family members to provide holistic support and to allow the therapist to gain a deeper understanding of what is happening for the child.
 With the caring support and insight of a sensitive, highly-skilled attachment-based therapist, your child or teen can succeed in their developmental process.
 As an attachment oriented counselors, we support couples, individuals, parents, children and teens to cultivate secure attachment bonds and develop healthy, sustainable, loving relationships to Self and others.